Pediatric Anaphylaxis

 Patient Follow-up for Pediatric Anaphylaxis

-Patients with anaphylaxis should follow up with their pediatrician and be given a referral for allergy evaluation and counseling.
-Moreover, patients and their caregivers should be educated about exposure risk, early management, and access to medical care.
+Patients and their caregivers should be provided with education about exposure risk, early management, and access to medical care.

-Consider discharging patients with an action plan (such as those from the American Academy of Asthma, Allergy and Immunology [AAAAI] or Food Allergy and Anaphylaxis Network [FAAN]).
-Exposure to inciting agent, if known, should be avoided.
+Consider discharging patients with an action plan (such as those from the American Academy of Asthma, Allergy and Immunology [AAAAI] or Food Allergy Research & Education [FARE]).
+Exposure to the inciting agent, if known, should be avoided.

 Author

-Jeffrey F Linzer, Sr, MD, FAAP, FACEP, MICP, Professor of Pediatrics and Emergency Medicine, Division of Pediatric Emergency Medicine, Emory University School of Medicine; Associate Medical Director for Compliance and Business Affairs, EMS/Pre-Hospital Care Coordinator, Consulting Staff for Children's Sedation Service, Children's Healthcare of Atlanta
+Jeffrey F Linzer, Sr, MD, MICP, FAAP, FACEP, Professor of Pediatrics and Emergency Medicine, Division of Pediatric Emergency Medicine, Emory University School of Medicine; Medical Director for Compliance and Business Affairs, Senior Advisor for Emergency Medical Services and Disaster Preparedness, Consulting Staff for Children's Sedation Service, Children's Healthcare of Atlanta

 Disclosure: Nothing to disclose.